 Place the oatmeal in a small pan along with the water/milk and pinch of salt.
 Heat this gently.

 You don’t want to put your porridge on a high heat and risk it sticking to the pan.
 Use a medium heat and simmer the porridge.

-The oatmeal will thicken and form a soupy consistancy as it soaks up the liquid.
+The oatmeal will thicken and form a soupy consistency as it soaks up the liquid.

-As the oats soak up the milk/water they will soften to a beautiful silky consistancy.
+As the oats soak up the milk/water they will soften to a beautiful silky consistency.

 Ratio of liquid to oats